YellowJacketLinux/LFS/README.md

 to indicate the Linux 6.1 series kernel is shipped with it.

+### Subversion

+YJL will have a subversion referencing the version of GLibC used for the build.
+The subversion will be referenced in the `/etc/yjl-release` tag.

+If I had an installer now, that file would thus contain:

+    Yellow Jacket GNU/Linux 6.1 (GLibC 2.37)

 GNU C Library (GLibC)
 ---------------------

-YJL will use the ‘Current Stable’ version of GLibC when the bootstrap takes place and will not be updated within a YJL release cycle unless there is a serious security issue that can not easily be addressed by patching the YJL GLibC version of GLibC.

-Upgrading GLibC is not *supposed* to break binary compatility as long as the __SAME__ kernel headers are used, and usually it does not break binary compatibility, but I am convinced it is better to not update GLibC if and when known security or other critical bugs can patched within the running version of GLibC.
+Every time a new stable version of GLibC is released (about every six months) another bootstrap of YJL will take place using the new GLibC.

+Once all packages are built and a testing period has been performed, the new subversion will be released as an update to the old previous subversion thus allowing the update to take place.

 GNU C Compiler (GCC)